pyodide/pyodide/docs/development/new-packages.md

 #### `build/sharedlibrary`

 Should be set to true for shared library packages.
-Shared library packages are packages that are needed for other packages, but are loaded dynamically when pyodide is run.
+Shared library packages are packages that are needed for other packages, but are loaded dynamically when Pyodide is run.
 For shared library packages, the script specified in the `build/script` section is run to compile the library.
 The script should build the shared library and copy into into a subfolder of the source folder called `install`.
-Files or folders in this install folder will be packaged to make the pyodide package.
+Files or folders in this install folder will be packaged to make the Pyodide package.
 See the [CLAPACK meta.yaml](https://github.com/iodide-project/pyodide/blob/master/packages/CLAPACK/meta.yaml) for an example of a shared library specification.

 #### `build/script`